-5.3 Correlated Practice Changes within the Group Treatment
+5.3 Correlated Practice Changes Within the Group Treatment

 The motivation for the group intervention suggested two possible ways in which working with firms in groups could foster improvements in management practices.
-A first possibility is one of coordinated experimentation and learning, whereby group members try to improve the same practice together, and so they are able to motivate and learn from one another.
+A first possibility is one of coordinated experimentation and learning, whereby group members try to improve the same practice together, so are able to motivate and learn from one another.
 A second possibility is one of existing knowledge transfer, whereby group members are able to learn how to implement a practice from other group members who were already implementing it well to begin with.
 We explore the extent to which these two mechanisms are occurring in our sample by running the following regression for the change in management practice j in firm i assigned to group g:

-$$\Delta Practice{j,i,g} = \alpha + \beta \overline{\Delta Practice{j,-i,g}} + \lambda \max{-i,g} BaselinePractice{j,-i,g} + \varepsilon{j,i,g} \tag{2}$$
+$$\Delta Practice{j,i,g} = \alpha + \beta \overline{\Delta Practice{j,-i,g}} + \lambda \max{\substack{-i,g}} BaselinePractice{j,-i,g} + \varepsilon{j,i,g}$$ (2)

-Where $\overline{\Delta Practice{j,-i,g}}$ denotes the mean change in practice j for other members in i's group, and $\max{-i,g} BaselinePractice{j,-i,g}$ denotes the maximum level of practice j at baseline among other members in i's group.
+Where $\overline{\Delta Practice{j,-i,g}}$ denotes the mean change in practice j for other members in i's group, and max BaselinePractice{j,-i,g} denotes the maximum level of practice j at baseline among other members in i's group.
 We stack the 141 individual practices, and then cluster the standard errors at the firm level.
+Note that since we have only a small number of groups, and which group from a firm ended up in was not randomly assigned, we view this analysis as descriptive and providing suggestive evidence to help explore mechanisms.

-Table 4 reports the results of estimating equation (2).
+Table 3 reports the results of estimating equation (2).
 Column 1 shows that there is a significant positive association between the change in a practice for a firm and the mean change made by other firms in their group.
-Column 2 shows that, in contrast, there is no significant relationship, with the highest baseline level of practices observed amongst other firms in the group.
-Column 3 controls for both factors together and confirms the significant and positive association with the average change made by others in the group.
+Column 2 shows that, in contrast, there is no significant relationship with the highest baseline level of practices observed amongst other firms in the group.
+Columns 3 and 4 investigate whether it is the absolute, rather than relative, level of practices observed in another firm in the group that matters.
+Only 13 percent of firmpractice observations are for firms placed in a group with a high performer that already had this practice at the maximum level of 5.
+Column 3 finds a positive, but statistically insignificant association between having such a high performer and changing the practice.
+Column 4 similarly looks at whether there is a firm that is already doing the practice at the level of 4 or 5, and again finds no significant association.
+Columns 5 and 6 control for both factors together, and confirms the significant and positive association with the average change made by others in the group.
 A one-unit change (on a 5-point scale) in the practice by others in the group is associated by a 0.1unit change by the firm.
 This suggests some coordinated experimentation and learning is taking place within groups, but that group members are not taking existing best practices from other group members across into their own firms.